cnr-ibba/pyUSIrest/docs/usage.rst

   submission.finalize()

-Fetch a submission my name
+Fetch a submission by name
 --------------------------

 In order to get a submission by name::